FOSSEE/OpenPLC/README.txt

-OpenPLC is a microcontroller based small scale PLC, where atmega16 is the controller.
+OpenPLC is a microcontroller based small scale PLC, It uses atmega16 as controller.

 It is programmed using free open source software LDmicro.